jakubsuchy/amazon-alexa-php/README.md

 # Amazon Alexa PHP Library

-This library provides provides a convient interface for developing Amazon Alexa Skills for your PHP app.
+This library provides provides a convenient interface for developing Amazon Alexa Skills for your PHP app.

+It represents a breaking change and is forked from jakobsuchy/amazon-alexa-php

 ## Usage